pbnath/kubernetes-the-hard-way/docs/09-bootstrapping-kubernetes-workers.md

 ## Prerequisites

-The commands in this lab must be run on first worker instance: `worker-1`.
-Login to first worker instance using SSH Terminal.
+The part of commands in this lab must be run on `master-1` first, then, on first worker instance: `worker-1`.
+Login to `master-1` and `worker-1` instance using SSH Terminal.

 ### Provisioning  Kubelet Client Certificates